jpark918/ECE3574_slisp/README.md

 Introduction
 -------------

 Slisp is a semester long software project for ECE 3574 written in C++.
 The starter code for the project implements the basic language interpreter for a language we will call Slisp (slisp) and uses a TUI to evaluate basic math functions such as addition, subtraction, and multiplication.
-Throughout the semester there were 5 milestones where I was asked to implement new functionality and expand on present functionality of the starter code.
+Throughout the semester there were 2 projects where I was asked to implement new functionality and expand on present functionality of the starter code.

 Slisp Overview
 ---------------------

 Slisp uses a prefix Lisp notation (also called [s-expressions](https://en.wikipedia.org/wiki/S-expression)).
-A plotscript program then is just one, possibly very complex, expression.
+A Slisp program then is just one, possibly very complex, expression.
 For example the following program is roughly equivalent to the C++ one above.

 ```
 (define x (/  (* (+ 1 2) 3) 4))